 What Kind Of Olive Oil Should Be Used For The Skin?

-We recommend using only organic, non-GMO extra virgin olive oil (EVOO) on the skin.
+We recommend using only organic, extra virgin olive oil (EVOO) on the skin.
 Extra virgin olive oil contains the highest concentration of antioxidants and vitamins like vitamin E, which means it will deliver the most active ingredients to your skin.